Joseph Harmatz

-Joseph Harmatz (יוסף חרמץ; 23 January 1925 – 22 September 2016) was a Lithuanian-born Jew who fought as a partisan fighter during World War II.
+Joseph Harmatz (יוסף חרמץ; 23 January 1925 – 22 September 2016) was a Lithuanian Jew who fought as a partisan during World War II.
 After the war, he joined Nakam and plotted acts of revenge that were aimed at killing Nazis and other Germans to avenge Jewish deaths during the Holocaust.
 After emigrating to Israel, he headed World ORT, a Jewish non-profit organization that promotes education and training in communities around the world.

 Early life

 Born into a prosperous family in Rokiškis, Lithuania, on 23 January 1925, Harmatz was transferred to the Vilnius Ghetto, together with his family, after the occupation of Lithuania by Nazi Germany.
 His youngest brother and all of his grandparents were killed and his older brother died during a military action.
 His despondent father committed suicide.
 Left alone with his mother at the age of 16, Harmatz left the ghetto through the sewers and joined a band of guerrillas fighting the Nazis.